 “It really sends a message internally and externally that we invite transgender students to campus and that we have support and services when they arrive,” said Neill.

-Neill says that reaction onhas been largely positive, and the college doesn’t expect to see a fallout in alumni giving.
+Neill says that reaction on campus has been largely positive, and the college doesn’t expect to see a fallout in alumni giving.

 “Part of what we’re managing right know is a knowledge gap, frankly, and I think it’s something that we need to be responsive to on our own campus and in our conversation with alums,” said Neill.

-Simmons followsin California and in Massachusetts in opening its gates to students who identify as transgender.
+Simmons follows Mills College in California and Mount Holyoke College in Massachusetts in opening its gates to students who identify as transgender.

 “We have to keep up with what’s happening with gender and the fluidity of gender,” Neill said.
 “Women’s college campuses have historically been places for individuals who’ve been marginalized because of their gender.”